uchihaluckycs/BruteForce3.0/README.md

 m68 = 0
 m64 = 0

+# consider p0 to p10 are 11 variables where each variable represents one char in 11 digit password
 # We need p0 to p10 values but we don't know what are those values
 # Assign p0 to p10 as BitVec
 p0 = BitVec("p0",8)